bzigterman/bzigterman.github.io/projects/weather.md

 - 14 mph wind
 - 100% cloud cover
 - 35 AQI 🟩
-- 0.11 inches of rain and 1.08 inches of snow in the past 24 hours
+- 0.26 inches of rain and 1.32 inches of snow in the past 24 hours
-- 1.12 inches of snow and 0.81 inches of rain expected in the next 72 hours
+- 0.68 inches of rain and 0.61 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>